-The Federal Highway Trust Fund (HTF) provides the primary funding for the FAHP.
-Funded by a collection of federally-imposed motor vehicle user fees, primarily fuel taxes, the HTF is a fund established by law to hold dedicated highway-user revenues that are used for reimbursement of the state's cost of eligible transportation projects (which may include debt service on obligations issued to finance a federal-aid project), including highway projects.
+The Federal Highway Trust Fund ("HTF") provides the primary funding for the FAHP.
+Funded by a collection of Federally-imposed motor vehicle user fees, primarily fuel taxes, the HTF is a fund established by law to hold dedicated highway-user revenues that are used for reimbursement of the state's cost of eligible transportation projects (which may include debt service on obligations issued to finance a Federal-aid project), including highway projects.
 The HTF is composed of two accounts: the Highway Account, which funds highway and intermodal programs, and the Mass Transit Account.
 The Highway Account receives approximately 84% of gasoline tax revenues and 88% of diesel fuel revenues, with the remaining share of such revenues deposited in the Mass Transit Account.

 Federal gasoline excise taxes are the largest revenue source for the HTF.
 The majority of these tax revenues, including 15.44 cents per gallon out of the current 18.4 cents per gallon tax, go to the Highway Account.
-The following table shows annual and projected HTF collections in the Highway Account for the Federal Fiscal Years 1984 through 2008.
+The following table shows annual and projected HTF collections in the Highway Account for the Federal Fiscal Years 1984 through 2009.

-Receipts into the Highway Account of the Highway Trust Fund 1984-2008 (1)
+Receipts into the Highway Account of the Highway Trust Fund 1984-2009(1)

-- (1) Excludes interest on balances. - (2) FFY 2006 actual, and FFY 2007 and 2008 estimates from the President's FFY 2008 Budget.

-Source: FFY 1984 through FFY 2005, Highway Statistics 2005, Office of Highway Policy Information, FHWA, Table FE-210.
+- (1) Excludes interest on balances. - (2) FFY 1984 to 2007 amounts are actual.
+FFY 2008 and 2009 are estimates from President Bush's 2009 Budget. - Source: FFY 1984 through FFY 2007, Highway Statistics 2007, Office of Highway Policy Information, FHWA, Table FE-210.

 The imposition of the taxes that are dedicated to the HTF, as well as the authority to place the taxes in the HTF and to expend moneys from the HTF, all have expiration dates which must be extended periodically.
 The life of the HTF has been extended several times since its inception, most recently by SAFETEA-LU (as described below).
 SAFETEA-LU extended the imposition of taxes through September 30, 2011, and the transfer of the taxes to the HTF through September 30, 2009.
-The HTF is required under current federal law to maintain a positive balance to ensure that prior commitments for distribution of federal revenues can be met.
+The HTF is required under current Federal law to maintain a positive balance to ensure that prior commitments for distribution of Federal revenues can be met.